SBI warns customers against instant loan apps

-New Delhi, Nov 24: The country's largest lender, State Bank of India (SBI) has warned customers against instant loan apps and even suggested measures to safeguard against the menace.
+New Delhi: The country's largest lender, State Bank of India (SBI) has warned customers against instant loan apps and even suggested measures to safeguard against the menace.

 "Please refrain from clicking on suspicious links or giving your information to a company posing as a Bank or Financial Company.
 Report cybercrimes at cybercrime.gov.in," the bank tweeted.